The Soft Buckwheat Cake

 Storage

-The Soft Buckwheat Cake can be stored covered by a dessert dome for up to 4 days.
+The Soft Buckwheat Cake can be stored covered with a cake dome for up to 4 days.

 Author image